rumlingd/mobius_on-premise_doc/source/image_about-tech.rst

 Optional mobile models porting
 --------------------------------

-The base models in this on-premise SDK are large models to be run on GPUs.
+The base models in this on-premise SDK are large models to run very accurately on GPUs.
-However, at Mobius Labs we also have great mobile models that are much smaller and faster.
+However, at Mobius Labs we also have great tiny models for usage on mobile phones that are much smaller and faster.
 The accuracy of these models is slightly lower.
 If a large speedup is necessary, please contact us about this option.

 Advantages of on-premise installation compared to API service